Wai-Technologies/raaghu-docs/docs/Tutorials/Application-Configurations.md

 <Route path="/employees" element={<EmployeesCompo />} />
 ```

-Then we need to add below condition into PrivateRoute_Auth.tsx file.
+Then, add the below condition to the PrivateRoute_Auth.tsx file:

 ```shell
 else if (location.pathname == "/employee") {